joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/055-Firewalls.md

   - A firewall with in-depth inspection may slow down due to time taken.
   - Each packet goes through all the rules, increasing the network latency.
   - On the other hand, less depth inspection can mean less security.

+- **Stateful Inspection**

+  - Stateful Inspection Tracks the state of active connections.
+  - It makes filtering decisions based on the context of traffic.
+  - It Monitors incoming and outgoing traffic over time.
+  - It More dynamic than simple packet filtering.

+- **Implicit Deny Rule**

+  - Blocks all network traffic by default unless explicitly allowed by other rules.
+  - It ensures that only authorized traffic is permitted.
+  - Reduces the risk of unauthorized access by denying unlisted traffic.

 ## Types of Firewall